What is Documentary Photography ?

 Find a Cause or Story to Tell and Do Your Research

-Documentary photographers must have a passion or cause that they care about in order to create meaningful work.
-There is little point in devoting your time and art towards something you don’t believe in yourself.
+Documentary photographers must have a passion or a cause that they care about in order to create meaningful work.
+There is little point in devoting your time and art to something you don’t believe in yourself.

 Choosing a subject or a project that you are passionate about will help you stay motivated.
 Especially as you face the challenges that come with being a documentary photographer.
 For example, if you’re passionate about LGBTQ+ rights and have a personal connection or story to tell.
 Look at working within that community and find out what needs highlighting.

 It’s important to make sure you know everything you can about your cause before you start your documentary project.
-Doing your research before you get involved or begin to approach communities will help them to trust you.
-It will show that you care about the cause to have researched it on your own time.
-But also that you are professional and knowledgeable about the realities of the issues.
+Doing your research before you get involved or begin to approach communities will help them trust you.
+It will show that you care about the cause by having researched it on your own time and that you are professional and knowledgeable about the realities of the issues.

 Some of the best-known documentary photographers were also heavily involved in activist causes.
 For example, Jacob Riis and Lewis Hine were working against poverty and child labor before they started taking photographs.
 Their work later helped bring about new child labor laws to protect children.